syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 🆙 Updating the CRD fields
 ==============

-Earlier you had a look at the Golang representation of the CRD.
+Earlier you looked at the Golang representation of the CRD.
 Return to the `Code editor` tab and view this file again by navigating to `api/v1beta1/website_types.go`.

 In this CRD there is currently an optional field called `foo` but now we will replace that with a more useful, and required, field called `imageTag`.